Sylff Support Programs: "SRG and SLI 2023: Call for Applications"

 Fellowship stipends are awarded to graduate students for one academic year of their postgraduate or doctoral studies involving research and scholarly endeavours in programs and projects with an international dimension.
 The focus is on master's and doctoral degree-seeking students at the NKUA, who have high potential for leadership in international affairs, in public life or private endeavour.
 The Tokyo Foundation, as the program administrator, is responsible for the management of SYLFF fellowship program.

-It should be noted that fellows who have already received the SYLFF scholarship can then apply directly to Tokyo foundation to be considered for scholarships under SRA and SLI programs as follows:
+It should be noted that fellows who have already received the SYLFF scholarship can then apply directly to other Sylff Support programs.
+For details, please check the Sylff website: